 Now I mentioned about SSH in my Retropie project piece and it’s really important here.

 When you open up your Pi’s SD card you get a screen like this (below) now if you follow the below navigate to folder process we get to the key to this whole editing process

 These are the autostart files that

 Editing the Autoboot Files & adding to it

-look familiar? it should WHDloader boot files are carbon copies of the .slave files infomation like we saw on the real amiga workbench and as i said earlier WHDloadbooter and Amiberry are running on amiga dos so when whdloadbooter sees the game you want to use it gathers all of the data from the slave’s infomation into a Autostart file into the above folder and adds WHDloadbooter infomation to so next time it loads quickly
+Autostart familiar? it should WHDloader boot files are carbon copies of the .slave files information like we saw on the real Amiga workbench and as I said earlier WHDloadbooter and Amiberry are running on Amiga dos so when whdload booter sees the game you want to use it gathers all of the data from the slave’s information into an Autostart file into the above folder and adds WHDloadbooter information to so next time it loads quickly